Using the Bus in Malta and Gozo

 Buses on Gozo used to be a different colour to those on Malta but from 2011 they became indistinguishable from those across the water in Malta.
 Fares for travel wholly in Gozo are €1.00 for 2 hours and €1.50 for a day ticket (children €0.30 and €0.50 respectively).
 Tickets are not interchangeable between Malta and Gozo so if you have a 7-day Malta ticket and visit Gozo for the day, you will need to buy a separate day ticket when travelling on your first bus in Gozo.

 If you visited Gozo in the past (pre July 2011) you will find a big improvement to the frequency of services in Gozo compared to the old days.
-Unlike Malta, services generally do not suffer from overcrowding or delays due to traffic congestion, so you can be fairly sure that your bus will run to the advertised timetable.
+Unlike Malta, services generally do not suffer from delays due to traffic congestion, so you can be fairly sure that your bus will run to the advertised timetable.